openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 **GIT LOCK**

 There are files that get written to in a directory called `/root/myopenaps/.git`  Sometimes a process crashes and causes a file in that directory to get locked and the writing can't continue.
 Your loop may fail as a result.
-This can be a short term issue, and it could resolve on it's own...other times it may require you to delete the file that is causing the problem.
+This can be a short term issue, and it could resolve on its own...other times it may require you to delete the file that is causing the problem.
 For example, below is a short-term error.
 The message says there is a problem in the `/root/myopenaps/.git` and I may need to remove that file to get things going again.
 However, you can also see that a few minutes later, the problem resolved on its own.

 If you find a .git lock error is causing a long period of time where your loop is failing, you can remove the file, as the error suggests by using `rm -rf /root/myopenaps/.git/filename`  or you can delete the whole `.git` directory (it will get rebuilt by the loop automatically) with `rm -rf /root/myopenaps/.git`